 Pause, Pardon, and Patiently Persevere on the Straight Path.

-Note: This is a general rule.
+Note: This is a general rule as a reflection on the verses mentioned.
 More serious actions are needed if the toxic behavior legally constitutes harassment or abuse.